-Should this happen, which is fairly rare, it can potentially bring about muscle weakness, and a host of other problems.
+Should this happen, which is relatively rare, it can potentially bring about muscle weakness, and a host of other problems.

 3. L-Carnitine Helps With Weight Loss

-However, for L-carnitine weight loss to take effect it is important that there are adequate supplies of omega 3s in the body.
+However, for L-carnitine weight loss to take effect, there must be adequate supplies of omega 3s in the body.

 As omega 3s are already responsible for expediting metabolic rate by accelerating cell activity that results in burning fat, when carnitine levels are increased in the body, the mechanism results in greater energy, and faster fat burn.